nskrdev/llm-council/README.md

 ]
 ```

+### Future: Direct API Access (Not Yet Implemented)

+**Planned feature:** Direct integration with Google AI Studio for Gemini models.

+This would allow mixing:
+- Claude from GitHub Copilot (free)
+- Gemini from Google AI Studio (free tier available)
+- Any OpenRouter models (paid)

+**Want this feature?** Please raise an issue!
+It's a great learning opportunity for me to implement more provider integrations.

-## 📊 How It Works: The Anonymous Voting System
+## How It Works: The Anonymous Voting System

 ### Stage 2 in Detail